AditiGajjar/CSC466FinalProject/README.md

 - From hypertuning results of the random forests classification are found in spotify_songs_new_rf.txt for 4 attributes

 ### Q5 (Collaborative Filtering):
+-Reference readme in CollabFiltering
+-use -sp with testcases given